-- Have preferably completed at least 60 units by Spring 2018
+- Have completed at least 90 units by the end of Spring 2020

-- Receive training in growth mindset, communication skills, group dynamics, leadership, and mentoring, and
+- Receive training in growth mindset, communication, group dynamics, and leadership skills

-- Have a chance to connect with students, staff, faculty, administrators, and industry members.
+- Create connections with students, staff, faculty, administrators, and industry members

 - Maintain skills in subject matter through tutoring